Hyperbole definition literary term

 Manquant :

 literary term That makes sense when it comes to poetry, .
 Hyperbolic statements.
 What is a Fairy Tale?
 A fairy tale is a story, often intended for children, that features fanciful and wondrous characters such as elves, goblins, wizards, and even, but not necessarily, fairies.A figure of speech composed of a striking exaggeration.En littérature, l’hyperbole est une figure de style qui consiste à créer une exagération et permet d’exprimer un sentiment extrême, de manière à frapper les esprits.
 The term “fairy” tale seems to refer more to the fantastic and magical setting or magical influences within a story .This view of figurative language focuses on the use of figures of speech that play with the meaning of words, such as metaphor, simile, personification, and hyperbole.Definition of Irony.
-Congeries is a fancy literary term for creating a list.
+An aporia is often expressed in question form, and in these cases it’s an example of a rhetorical question.
 On utilise souvent d' autres figures de style pour construire une hyperbole comme la métaphore ou la comparaison.
 Figure de rhétorique, qui consiste à augmenter ou à diminuer excessivement la vérité des choses.

 Hyperbole Terminale